bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 The rest are also of the same form as `<city.*name="(.*)"`.

-If you're still confused, try [https://www.debuggex.com/](https://www.debuggex.com/) to visualize the regex.
+If you're still confused, try https://www.debuggex.com/ to visualize the regex.
 First, paste the regex into the "My regular expression" text box and paste the XML into the "My test data" text box.
 And don't forget to change "JavaScript" to "PCRE" (Rainmeter uses PERL compatible regular expressions).
+Notice that the data we need are being highlighted.

-And lastly, remember the 5 measures that Mond uses to get the regex's data, we have to tweak a bit since the capturing order was changed.
+And lastly, remember the 5 measures that Mond uses to get the regex's data, we have to tweak a bit since the capturing order changed.

 `StringIndex` is the parentheses number in the `RegExp`.
 Notice we have 5 `(.*)`, those are the capturing groups that the 5 measures will have to index, with the first `(.*)` means `StringIndex=1` and so on.